- BA Elementary Education, Calvin College, 1982.

 - Dutton Christian School, 1987-1989, 1990-1991, 1996-present, prekindergarten.

 I have been blessed with a wonderful family.
 I have been married to my wonderful husband, Jim, for over 30 years.
 He is a senior manufacturing engineer with Steelcase and together we have enjoyed raising three daughters.
-Kate (husband Jeff DenBraber) works for DCS directing the Extended Care program.
+Kate (husband Jeff DenBraber) works for DCS as the teacher of the Nature Based pre-k.
 Jillian is a high school teacher.
 Our youngest daughter, Megan, is a speech pathologist.
 We have also been blessed by the addition of grandchildren to our family!
 Our grandson, Benham DenBraber and granddaughters, Ellison and Vivienne DenBraber.
 They bring all of us so much joy!

 Why I became a Christian school teacher